 You almost immediately become aware that Shaw probably did this to try and make a Tic-Tac-Toe game for the 2600 more like an implementation of Qubic and not because someone in the secret Atari game lab had some “AHA” moment while scribbling away in his notebook.

 All those complaints aside, I really tried to enjoy this, but playing against the computer is brutal.
 It can take forever to make a move, as the game moves along.
 If my Atari 2600 has been involved in that end scene of War Games (spoiler!) then we would all have been nuked before game 1 was finished.
 I imagine the game would be slightly more enjoyable with a real-life friend, but since I have none available, I will only be left imagining.
 Join me now in that dream world, will you…

 Atari pal and I are seated on the worn plush sofa of my darkly paneled game room.
 Cold sodas sweat on the coffee table next to the trusty Atari 2600.
 We laugh as I nearly topple the bowl of pretzels as he places another X in the wrong spot and complains loudly.
 He is the worst 3D Tic-Tac-Toe player on the planet, but he doesn’t care.
 He loves playing games, so if he loses every once in a while he doesn’t mind.

 Okay back.
-Little catnap while I waiting for another turn.
+Little catnap while I wait for another turn.
 It gave me time to think.
 I am not sure that even if the problems with the layout being improved or the AI being fixed would help this game.
-Tic-Tac-Toe, the non-3D version, works because you have nothing else to so, its the last resort of two bored people.
+Tic-Tac-Toe, the non-3D version, works because you have nothing else to so, it is the last resort of two bored people.
 Making it computerized and allowing it to be played solitaire style does not help (which is why you do not see a version of Tic-Tac-Toe on modern computers).
 This game is not great, by the standards of yesterday or today.
-So I am going to have to give it a mere 1 star rating.
+So I am going to have to give it a mere 1-star rating.